andypike/rectify/readme.md

 to build Rails applications in a more maintainable way.
 It's built on top of several other gems and adds improved APIs to make things easier.

-Rectify is an extraction from a number of projects that I've worked on and used these techniques.
+Rectify is an extraction from a number of projects that use these techniques and proved to be successful.

 To install, add it to your `Gemfile`: